No money? No problem. You can find plenty of free things to do in Indianapolis. You don't have to break the bank to have fun in Indy.

 Visiting The Ruins on Indy’s north side at Holliday Park is an interesting free thing to do in Indianapolis.
 Here, you’ll find three massive statues made of Indiana limestone, representing “The Races of Man,” designed by famed architectural sculptor Karl Bitter.
 Holliday Park became the home of the statues after their original location, the St. Paul Building in New York City, met its demise in the 1950s.
 Holliday Park has been renovated and features many free things to appreciate: manicured gardens, a fountain, walkways, sculptures, and educational kiosks.

 AddressLockerbie Square, Indianapolis, IN, USA

 Take a walking tour of Lockerbie Square, Indianapolis’s oldest surviving residential neighborhood and the former home of famous Hoosier poet James Whitcomb Riley.
 Lockerbie Square is the city's first historic district to be placed on the National Register of Historic Places.
 The neighborhood is a mix of quaint cottages and Italianate, Federal, and Queen Anne houses.
 This a delightful area to explore if you're looking for something free to do in Indianapolis.

-The Indianapolis Department of Parks and Recreation maintains 208 parks in Marion County, ranging from six large regional parks to community and neighborhood/mini parks.
-Among the local parks, you'll find dozens of playgrounds, tennis courts, basketball courts, family centers and aquatic centers.
-You'll also find nature centers, trails, golf courses, dog parks and an ice rink.
+The Indianapolis Department of Parks and Recreation maintains 208 parks in Marion County, ranging from six large regional parks to many community and neighborhood/mini parks.
+Among the local parks, you'll find dozens of playgrounds, tennis courts, basketball courts, family areas, and aquatic centers.
+You'll also find nature centers, trails, golf courses, dog parks, and an ice rink.
 Getting outside is a great way to stay active, and best of all, it's free to do.
 Check out the IndyParks website to find the park nearest you.